xolox/vim-misc/README.md

 <!-- Start of generated documentation -->

-The documentation of the 92 functions below was extracted from 19 Vim scripts on June 30, 2014 at 02:47.
+The documentation of the 93 functions below was extracted from 19 Vim scripts on July  6, 2014 at 18:28.

 ### Asynchronous Vim script evaluation